 It is known that cryopreservation exposes spermatozoa to osmotic stress, oxidative damage, and cryoprotectant toxicity, leading to alterations in membrane integrity, mitochondrial function, chromatin structure, and DNA integrity (Watson,2000).
 Thus, these effects may lower fertilization potential of sperm cells, leading to reduced hatchability, and increased embryonic mortality.
 (Partyka et al., 2012).
 However, some individual protocols had better performance as shown in Figure 3.

-Fig. 2.
-The impact of semen type (A), semen volume (B), insemination frequency (C) on egg fertility, hatchability, early, and late embryonic mortalities
+Figure.
+2. The impact of semen type (A), semen volume (B), insemination frequency (C) on egg fertility, hatchability, early, and late embryonic mortalities

 3.6.
 Interaction effects of semen type, semen volume, and insemination frequencies on fertility, hatchability, early and late embryonic mortalities (mean ± SD).